-Let’s face it — nothing about breastfeeding is easy.
-Whether it’s struggling with the discomfort, helping your baby find a latch you can both live with, dealing with public perception or finding a space you can breastfeed without embarrassing anyone, there’s a lot of potential for the awkwardness of embarrassing breastfeeding situations.
+Let’s face it – nothing about breastfeeding is easy.
+Whether it’s struggling with the discomfort of breastfeeding, helping your baby find a latch you can both live with, dealing with public perception, or finding a space you can breastfeed without embarrassing anyone, there’s a lot of potential for the awkwardness of embarrassing breastfeeding situations.

 How you deal with that awkwardness can make or break your breastfeeding experience.
 Here are four common embarrassing breastfeeding situations and tips to help you get through them with the least amount of embarrassment.